 The first, is that you’ll undoubtedly be nervous.
 That’s only natural, and the good news is that you can harness that nervous energy to help propel your performance.

-The second though, is that there will be some error or technical miscue.
+The second is that there'll be some error or technical miscue.

 If you're unfamiliar with the venue or location, try to get access to the specific location you’re speaking a day earlier if possible.